smpio/kubernator/README.md

 #### Diff Editor

-Diff editor is based on the powerful [Monaco Editor](https://microsoft.github.io/monaco-editor/).
+Diff editor is based on the powerful `Monaco Editor`.
 Cursor position, scroll position and not applied updates are saved automatically for every open tab.

 ![Catalog Editor Diffs](screenshots/catalog-editor-diffs.gif)